 I met Rochelle while I was living in Hawaii.
 Her family was always really sweet to me when I was living there and our Dad’s had similar background.
 They both flew airplanes for the military and they both used to work for United Airlines.
 So, I actually met her the first time (when I used to live in Hawaii) at the airport in Honolulu.
 We (obviously) became friends after that and I hung out a lot with her and her awesome family.
 She really was a good friend to me while I lived there.
 True Story!

 By the time my plane landed in Hawaii, I was almost in tears.
-Yep, I cried when I was walking through the airport.
-I don’t think most people could see that I was crying because it was a quiet cry.
+Yep, I cried while walking through the airport.
+I don’t think anyone could see that I was crying because it was a quiet cry.
 Why did I cry?
 Well, I just love Hawaii too much (I still do).
 Hawaii is now apart of my being.
 I mean, I still refuse to have short hair on account of Hawaii (true story).
 So, my homecoming to Hawaii was bittersweet.

 While I was back in Hawaii, I asked Rochelle’s Mom to show me around.
-She grew up in Hawaii.
-But, Oahu is a pretty small island and after you have lived there for a few years, you have to find new ways of appreciating an already amazing place.
+She's a local grew and up on Oahu.
+Oahu is a pretty small island and after you have lived there for a few years, you have to find new ways of appreciating Hawaii, even though it's already an amazing place.
 Even though I lived there before, I wanted to see things from new lenses.
 So, I asked her to take me around and tell me about her childhood story and what it was like for her growing up on the island of Oahu.

 Stay tuned until I write again…it will probably take another four years!